Colour and infall time distributions of satellite galaxies in simulated Milky-Way analogs: Physical evolution time scales and star formation quenching

 To better understand the connections between ram pressure, infall, and observables such as mass and $M_g$, we plot the time duration between infall and the closest local ram pressure peak to $t_{\mathrm{gas loss}}$ as a function of satellite $M_g$ colour in Figure~\ref{fig:trampeak}.
 Symbols are the same as Figure~\ref{fig:tau90_tinfall} and ~\ref{fig:tdelay_mass}, but we {\it only} select satellites that are quenched by the end of the simulation and lose their gas after infall since we want to explore {\it only} the effects of environmental quenching.

+In general, the left panel of Figure~\ref{fig:trampeak} shows that there is a correlation between {\tdelay}\, time and $t_{\rm{infall}} - t_{\rm{rp\ max}}$.
+Note that we choose $t_{\rm{rp\ max}}$ as the time closest to the quenching time $t_{\rm{gas\ loss}}$ to make sure that we are capturing the most relevant ram pressure stripping event that causes quenching.
+We shift both {\tdelay}\, and $t_{\rm{rp\ max}}$ by $t_{\rm{infall}}$ to account for any infall time differences.
+This correlation shows that ram pressure stripping is one of the main quenching mechanisms, and the scatter indicates that it is not the only mechanisms at play.

-In general, faint satellites ($M_g > -12$) reach local ram pressure peak within $\approx 0.5-1$ Gyr after infall and are thus likely quenched by ram pressure stripping of the first pericentric passage shortly after infall.
+The right panel of Figure~\ref{fig:trampeak} shows that faint satellites ($M_g > -12$) reach local ram pressure peak within $\approx 0.5-1$ Gyr after infall and are thus likely quenched by ram pressure stripping of the first pericentric passage shortly after infall.
 This is also true for a fraction of satellites of intermediate luminosity ($-15 < M_g < -12$).
 However, a fraction of satellites within this luminosity range experiences peak ram pressure force $\sim 2-7$ Gyrs after infall, likely after multiple pericentric passages until quenched by a later ram pressure peak.
 The peak ram pressure force time of the luminous quenched satellites ($M_g < -12$) has the broadest distribution, likely also due to quenching by starvation.

 By visually inspecting evolution of the ram pressure force, distance to the host halo centre history, star formation history, and gas fraction history for every satellite, we identify four possible reasons for the scatter of $t_{\rm{infall}} - t_{\rm{rp\ max}}$ at a fixed $M_g$ in Figure~\ref{fig:trampeak}.